 8. What specialist services and expertise are available or accessed by the school?

 Staff are trained in supporting children with SEND.
 We work closely with external agencies that we feel are relevant to supporting individual children’s needs within our school: these include health and social care bodies, local authority support services and voluntary sector organisations.
 We will always discuss any application to a specialist service with parents.

 9. How will my child be included in the curriculum, including school trips?

 All children are included in all parts of the school curriculum and we aim for all children to be included on school trips.
 We will provide the necessary support to ensure that this is successful and may discuss this in advance with parents.
 It might be appropriate for a parent/carer to accompany a child on a school trip, depending on the child’s individual needs.
-A risk assessment is carried out prior to any off site activity to ensure that everyone’s health and safety will not be compromised.
+A risk assessment is carried out prior to any off site activity.
 In the unlikely event that it is considered unsafe for a child to take part in an activity, then alternative activities that cover the same curriculum areas will be provided within the school environment, wherever possible.

 10. How will the school prepare and support my child when joining or leaving the school?